dobots/scenario_runner/scenarios/README.md

 Then we create a synchronous action node, just like we have already seen in the behavior tree tutorials.

-In the config we intialize the ROS node and the necessary clients, which will call the `spawn_entity` and `get_model_list` services.
+In the config, we intialise the ROS node and the necessary clients, which will call the `spawn_entity` and `get_model_list` services.

 Then we need to provide the list of input ports.
 The ports used here should be the same as the ports used in the xml file, when the SpawnModel behaviour tree node is called.
 ```